rhel-labs/learn-katacoda/selinux-containers/step2.md

 </pre>

 Sandbox is the default process type (domain) in SELinux, and container is the domain used in the context of containers.
 The corenet type is typically used in the context of the Linux kernel.
-The output means that for eah of these domains, binding, connecting, sending and receiving messages are allowed without TCP port restrictions.
+The output means that for each of these domains, binding, connecting, sending and receiving messages are allowed without TCP port restrictions.